Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

     load another payload from the SD card.

 On one hand the steps 1 and 2 would need to be created specifically for each application.
-ON th eother hand the steps 3-6 would be completly independent of the specific exploit and could be re-used without any changes.
+On the other hand the steps 3-6 would be completely independent of the specific exploit and could be re-used without any changes.

 # Code execution is possible